John15321/ipsem2025-license-plate/src/ipsem2025_license_plate/qnet/README.md

    - RealAmplitudes variational ansatz with configurable depth
    - SamplerQNN with gradient support
    - Torch connector for PyTorch integration
+   - GPU-accelerated circuit simulation (via qiskit-aer-gpu)

 3. **Classical Output Layer**:
    - Maps quantum measurement outcomes to class probabilities

+## GPU-Accelerated Quantum Simulation

+The model supports GPU-accelerated quantum circuit simulation via the qiskit-aer-gpu package:

+- **Faster Training**: Significantly speeds up quantum circuit simulations, especially for larger circuits
+- **Automatic Detection**: Detects available GPUs and uses them automatically
+- **Configurable**: Can be enabled/disabled via CLI option
+- **Graceful Fallback**: Falls back to CPU if GPU is not available

+To use GPU acceleration, ensure you have the `qiskit-aer-gpu` package installed and a CUDA-compatible GPU.

 ## CLI Usage